mattearly/dmpower/MANUAL.md

         I plan on improving this tool to include prompting for terrain and offering some monster encounter setups, looking for some official charts and setups from one or several of the books to go off of.

 * **Charts**.
-Just kinda threw these in, and end up using the Poison chart frequently.
+Just kinda threw these in.
 There always seems to be at least one player interested in using poison.
+Madness can be useful in many cases (causing scenarios, things for the PC's to deal with, etc.)

     * Poison Prices chart
     * Madness chart